MMGroesbeck/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach iterates across an array, but does not return anything; .map returns a new array where each item is based on an item in the original array.

 2. What is the difference between a function and a method?

+A method is associated with and available to a particular object or class, while other functions are available to their scope generally.

 3. What is closure?

+Once a specific scope is closed, its contents are not available to the larger scope; but variables/functions/etc. declared in the larger scope are available to the more specific scopes.

 4. Describe the four rules of the 'this' keyword.

+i) If no more specific context is available, 'this' refers to the window/console. ii) In a function called with a dot, 'this' refers to the object to the left of the dot. iii) In a constructor function, 'this' refers to the new object being constructed. iv) When .call or .apply methods are being used, 'this' refers to the context explicitly included.

 5. Why do we need super() in an extended class?

+Using super() lets the extended class inherit the attributes of the parent class.

 ## Project Set up